iProov/flutter/README.md

 - Dart SDK 2.12 and above
 - Flutter SDK 1.20 and above
-- iOS 10.0 and above
+- iOS 10 and above
 - Android API Level 21 (Android 5 Lollipop) and above

-### Preview

-The iProov Biometrics Flutter SDK is currently in preview, which means that there may be missing/broken functionality, and the API is still subject to change.
-Please [contact us](mailto:support@iproov.com) to provide your feedback regarding the iProov Biometrics Flutter SDK Preview.

 ## Repository contents